sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - generator (index 50): The name of the software tool that created a CoSWID tag.
-This item is typically used if tags are created on the fly or via a catalog-based analysis for data found on a computing device.
+This item is typically used if tags are created on the fly or via a catalog-based analysis for data found on an endpoint.

 - persistent-id (index 51): A GUID used to represent products installed where the products are related, but may be different versions.

-- product (index 52): The base name of the product (e.g. <!--FIXME: what are appropriate examples?-->).
+- product (index 52): The base name of the product.

 - product-family (index 53): The overall product family this software belongs to.
-Product family is not used to identify that a product is part of a suite, but is instead used when a set of products that are all related may be installed on multiple different devices.
+Product family is not used to identify that a product is part of a suite, but is instead used when a set of products that are all related may be installed on multiple different endpoints.
 For example, an enterprise backup system may consist of a backup services, multiple different backup services that support mail services, databases and ERP systems, as well as individual software components that backup client system